YuzheGu/Speech-Transcriber-with-RevAI/README.md

   - **remove_disfluencies** - Set to `no` when the **output format** is specified as `CHAT`.
 Default: `no`.
 Specify whether the output will contain speech disfluencies that are recognized by the transcription engine ("um" and "uh").
 Specify `yes` if you would like your transcription to exclude disfluencies, otherwise specify `no`.
 Only available for **English**.
   - **speaker_channels_count** - Set to `None` when the **output format** is specified as `CHAT`.
 Default: `1`.
 Specify the number of audio channels in the audio file.
 Mono = 1, Stereo = 2, (up to 8).
 Specify `None` when there are multiple speakers in a single channel.
 The value of **diarization** will be ignored if an integer value is provided here.
 Only available for **English**.
   - **language** - Default: `en`.
 Language of transcription.
 English = `en`, Spanish = `es`, Mandarin Chinese Simplified = `cmn`, French = `fr`.
 For a full list of languages available for transcription, see [Rev AI supported languages](https://www.rev.ai/languages).
-  - **delete_immediately** - Default: `no`.
-Specify whether the sound file(s) will be deleted 60 seconds after the transcription. no = no immediate deletion (audio will be deleted according to user’s account settings - default is 30 days). yes = delete sound file(s) after 60 seconds

 These additional transcription variables are included in str.py but commented out because they may be of secondary importance to most users.
 Uncomment and set them as needed.
 For a full explanation of these variables, visit [transcription variables](https://docs.rev.ai/api/asynchronous/reference/#operation/SubmitTranscriptionJob).